Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Introduction

-\item \textbf{Analysis for the Markov setting.} In Theorem \ref{thm:Markov}, \textit{we provide the first result in RL that accounts for general compression operators and error-feedback in tandem with linear function approximation and Markovian sampling}.
-Our result mirrors existing rates without compression~\cite{srikant}.
-A non-asymptotic analysis of even vanilla \texttt{TD}(0) under Markovian sampling is known to be challenging due to complex temporal correlations.
-Our setting is further complicated by the fact that the dynamics of the parameter \textit{and} the memory variable are intricately coupled with the temporally-correlated Markov data tuples.
-This leads to a complex stochastic dynamical system that has not been analyzed before in RL.
-Providing a comprehensive finite-time analysis of this system is one of the most significant contributions of our work.

-In our next set of contributions, we significantly generalize our results to more involved settings.
+\item \textbf{Analysis under Markovian Sampling.} In Theorem \ref{thm:Markov}, we show that with a constant step-size, \texttt{EF-TD} guarantees linear convergence to a ball centered around the optimal parameter.
+Up to a compression factor, our result mirrors existing rates in RL without compression~\cite{srikant}.
+Moreover, the effect of the compression factor exactly mirrors that for compressed SGD~\cite{beznosikov}.
+The \textbf{significance} of this result is twofold: (i) It is the first result in RL that accounts for general compression operators and error-feedback in tandem with Markovian sampling and linear function approximation; and (ii) It is the first theoretical result on the \textit{robustness} of TD learning algorithms to structured perturbations.
+One interesting takeaway from Theorem \ref{thm:Markov} is that \textit{``slowly-mixing" Markov chains have more inherent robustness to distortions/compression}.
+This appears to be a new observation that we elaborate on in Section~\ref{sec:Markov}.

-\item \textbf{Extension to Nonlinear Stochastic Approximation.} In Section \ref{sec:nonlin}, we study Algo.~\ref{algo:algo1} in its full generality by considering a compressed nonlinear SA scheme with error-feedback, and establishing an analog of Theorem \ref{thm:Markov} in Theorem \ref{thm:nonlin}.
-This result is significant for two main reasons.
-First, since the nonlinear SA scheme we study captures certain instances of Q-learning~\cite{chenQ}, it shows that our results extend gracefully beyond policy evaluation to decision-making problems as well.
-Second, \textit{Theorem \ref{thm:nonlin} reveals that the power and scope of the popular error-feedback mechanism~\cite{seide} in large-scale ML extends well beyond the optimization problems it has been used for thus far}.
+\item \textbf{Analysis for General Nonlinear Stochastic Approximation.} In Section \ref{sec:nonlin}, we study Algorithm~\ref{algo:algo1} in its full generality by considering a compressed nonlinear SA scheme with error-feedback, and establishing an analog of Theorem \ref{thm:Markov} in Theorem \ref{thm:nonlin}.
+The \textbf{significance} of this result lies in revealing that the power and scope of the popular error-feedback mechanism~\cite{seide} in large-scale ML is not limited to the optimization problems it has been used for thus far. \textit{In particular, since the nonlinear SA scheme we study captures certain instances of Q-learning~\cite{chenQ}, Theorem~\ref{thm:nonlin} conveys that our results extend well beyond policy evaluation to decision-making (control) problems as well.}